If you’re like most people, you like to include a cup of coffee in your day.

 The answer is no.

-Research published in the Canadian Journal of Physiology and Pharmocology has noted that those who took either a 2.5 or a 5.0 mg/kg dose of caffeine with their breakfast showed higher levels of ketones in their blood stream than those who didn’t.
+Research published in the Canadian Journal of Physiology and Pharmacology has noted that those who took either a 2.5 or a 5.0 mg/kg dose of caffeine with their breakfast showed higher levels of ketones in their bloodstream than those who didn’t.

-This is a fairly hefty dose of caffeine by any right, 340 mg for a 150lb. individual at the high end, but you should still derive some benefits even if you use a lower dose with your meals.
+This is a fairly hefty dose of caffeine by any right, but you should still derive some benefits even if you use a lower dose with your meals.

 Which now brings us to our next point, bulletproof coffee.

-If you’ve hung aroud in keto or paleo dieting circles long enough, chances are good you’ve heard of the term Bulletproof coffee before.
+If you’ve hung around in keto or paleo dieting circles long enough, chances are good you’ve heard of the term Bulletproof coffee before.

-This is a drink that has become very popular by those who are using the keto diet as a means of staying in ketosis and quickly getting their fat intake up much higher.
+This is a drink that has become very popular by those on the keto diet as a means of staying in ketosis and quickly getting their fat intake up.

-This beverage involves combining a cup of hot black coffee with butter and/or medium chain triglyceride oil resulting in a cup of coffee that’s full of healthy fats and caffeine to keep you energized for hours to come.
+This beverage involves combining a cup of black coffee with butter and/or medium-chain triglyceride oil.
+It results in a cup of coffee that’s full of healthy fats and caffeine to keep you energized for hours to come.

-So if your goal with the ketogenic diet is weight loss, you may not want to go this route, unless you don’t mind making your other meals of the day lower in fat (which isn’t ideal for staying in ketosis).
+So if your goal with the ketogenic diet is weight loss, you may not want to go this route, unless you don’t mind making your other meals of the day lower in fat.

 Black coffee may be your better choice.
 But if you are looking to maintain your weight or even gain weight, then bulletproof coffee can dramatically help out.